clovis-junior/music-player-overlay/README.md

 [Click here to configure](https://clovis-junior.github.io/music-player-overlay/).

 > [!NOTE]
-> The players options has not available on GitHub Page for now...
-Ii hard work on player functionalities, soon i release then...
+> The player options has not available on GitHub Page for now.

-> [!NOTE]
+> [!CAUTION]
-> The our Spotify app has shutdown for tests (return soon)
+> The Spotify functionality not work on GitHub Page

 > [!TIP]
 > If you use [StreamElements](https://streamelements.com/), i made overlay with a simple version of this player, [click here to check](https://github.com/clovis-junior/streamelements-custom-widgets/tree/main/player-music).